 Nature Tales & Trails

 Anthea Lacchia is a writer specialising in nature, science, and geology.
 With a PhD in palaeontology, and words published in The Guardian, Nature and many other outlets, she is the author of Planet Earth (DK) and other upcoming books.
-Through books and articles, as well as carefully designed walks and hikes, she explores our connection with the natural world, as well as topics ranging from science, to research culture, and the intersection of art and science (see portfolio).
+Through books and articles, as well as carefully designed nature walks and hikes and fossil walks, she explores our connection with the natural world (see portfolio).

 Planet Earth, a 4.5-billion-year story, my first book, tells the story of our planet and of life on Earth.